Kotlin/anko/README.md

 ### Extending Koan

-Assuming `CustomView` would be your custom View class name, and `customView` is what you want to write in DSL.
+Let's say, `CustomView` is your custom `View` class name, and `customView` is what you want to write in the DSL.

-If you just plan to use your custom View in DSL surrounded by some other View:
+If you only plan to use your custom `View` in the DSL surrounded by some other `View`:

 ```kotlin
 fun ViewManager.customView(init: CustomView.() -> Unit = {}) =